shermp/Pico-ASHA/README.md

 ## Status

-**This project is still highly experimental.** Currently, it is possible to discover (Oticon) hearing aids.
-Audio streaming has not yet been attempted.
+**This project is still highly experimental.** Currently, it is possible to discover (Oticon) hearing aids, and limited audio streaming has been implemented.

 **It should be safe, but I cannot guarantee it will not mess up your hearing aids!**